kaaveland/eugene/README.md

 Use `eugene modes` or refer to [the postgres documentation](https://www.postgresql.org/docs/current/explicit-locking.html) to learn more about lock modes.

+## Lock tracing reports

+`eugene` can produce reports in a verbose markdown that is suitable for human reading.
+Take a look at [the examples](https://github.com/kaaveland/eugene/tree/main/examples) to see how the output looks.

 ## Tracing locks taken by a transaction

 To review a SQL script for locks, you will need to run `eugene trace` and provide some